Our House Composers of organ music include:-

 SIMON HANCOCK is a lifelong organist, pianist, choir director and composer living in the Surrey Hills, where he deputises on the organ at churches in the area and devotes his time to composition and piano accompanying.
 He was awarded the LRSM Diploma in piano performance in 2009.
 A long career as a sound balancer in classical music broadcasting has informed his compositional style, as has his experience of performing a wide variety of music, both keyboard and vocal.
 Simon was a finalist in the Radio 3 Carol Competition in 2019 and was runner-up in the Blackburn Cathedral Composition Competition in 2024.
 His work has been heard on both Radio 3 and Classic FM, and he has a number of compositions in print with various publishers.

 KEITH HARRINGTON is by profession a PhD synthetic organic chemist.
 As a Parish Church organist in Cheshire, he became very interested in the development of digital church organs, purchasing one for home practice from Makin in 2001.
 On the retirement of David Clegg in 2004 he took on the role of Managing Director of Makin Organs Ltd. Following Makin’s acquisition of Copeman Hart & Company Ltd from Ernest and Cheryl Hart in 2011, the company was rebranded as Church Organ World and now markets and provides customer support for Copeman Hart, Johannus, Rodgers and Makin products in the UK.
 Keith is now a Senior Manager at the Global Organ Group which oversees these companies worldwide.
 In 2024 Keith was awarded with three Honorary Fellowships for services to church music from the Three Counties School of Music, the Cotswold Society of Church Musicians and the North & Midlands School of Music.
+In late 2024 he joined the management board of NMSM.
 In his spare time Keith is involved heavily in the local community being a Director of his old school Trust for fifteen years and Chair for twelve until he resigned in early 2019.
 In the past he has taught Business Studies classes and thoroughly enjoys making high quality traditional wooden furniture in his own workshop.

 TIM HARVEY is a freelance musician, working in Liverpool.
 He was Director of Music at Giggleswick School, Liverpool College and at King’s School, Chester before pursuing a freelance career.
 He was organ Scholar at Durham University, studying organ with Richard Lloyd, Noel Rawsthorne and Chris Stokes.
 He has FRCO and LTCL diplomas and an Advanced Diploma in Jazz Piano from the University of St. Andrew’s.
 Tim has a keen interest in improvisation and is an experienced piano recitalist in this field; he is also an examiner for ABRSM.